torproject/stem/docs/faq.rst

 How can I test compatibility with multiple python versions?
 -----------------------------------------------------------

-Stem supports python versions 2.6 and above, including the 3.x series.
-You can test all versions of python you currently have installed on your system with `tox <https://testrun.org/tox/>`_.
-If you're using a Debian based system this can be as simple as...
+Stem supports python versions 3.6 and above.
+You can test all versions of python you currently have installed on your system with `tox
+<https://testrun.org/tox/>`_.
+If you're using a Debian based system this
+can be as simple as...

 ::